MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 ## Additional information

 - This information also applies to the following products:
-   - Desktop versions of Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
+   - The subscription versions of the Project and Visio desktop apps.
+For example, if you have Project Plan 5 or Visio Plan 2.
-  - Office 365 Business, which is the version of Office that is included with certain business plans, such as the Microsoft 365 Business plan and the Office 365 Business Premium plan.
+  - Microsoft 365 Apps for business (previously named Office 365 Business), which is the version of Office that comes with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
 - Windows Server 2008 R2 also went out of support on January 14, 2020.
 Running Microsoft 365 Apps on Windows Server 2008 R2 is no longer supported, even if you have [ESU for Windows Server 2008 R2](https://www.microsoft.com/cloud-platform/extended-security-updates).
 Similar to Windows 7, Version 2002 is the last version of Microsoft 365 Apps available for devices running Windows Server 2008 R2.
 - For end of support dates for different versions of Office on various versions of Windows, see the [Office configuration support matrix](https://go.microsoft.com/fwlink/p/?linkid=2111390).
 - Other Microsoft resources are available to help you make the transition to using Microsoft 365 Apps on devices running Windows 10, including [FastTrack](https://docs.microsoft.com/fasttrack/win-10-fasttrack-benefit-for-windows-10), [Desktop App Assure](https://docs.microsoft.com/fasttrack/win-10-desktop-app-assure), and the [Desktop Deployment Center](https://docs.microsoft.com/microsoft-365/enterprise/desktop-deployment-center-home).